andresperezEUT/ambiscaper/docs/examples.rst

     *  ``wrap_surface``: source position assigned to the closest speaker position around the spherical surface
     *  ``random``: source position assigned randomly to one of the available speaker positions

+Please note that the reverb is as well specified in terms of distribution tuples, reusing the logic for the sound events, and allowing for a very flexible dataset creation.
+Only one reverb type might be specified per soundscape, *i.e.*, per each time the ``generate()`` method is called.

 .. code-block:: python